lrex93497/Tutorial-password-recovery-for-WinRAR-file/README.md

 ```

 <br /><br />
-This means crack from the minimum length of 1 to maximum 10, all numbers, try possible password at 0 to 9999999999, the mode is 13000 for rar5.
-To change minimum
+This means crack from the minimum length of 1 to maximum 10, all numbers, try possible password at 0 to 9999999999, the mode is 13000 for RAR5 (12500 for RAR3-hp,
-length, edit value in  "--increment-min=".
-To change maximum length, edit value in "--increment-max=".<br /><br />
+check what type to use at beginning of the hash).
+To change minimum length, edit value in  "--increment-min=".
+To change maximum length, edit value in "--increment-max=".
+<br /><br />

 For ?d?d?d?d?d?d?d?d?d, which is the mask, it should match the length of the value "--increment-max=". ? means that value unknow.
 If a specific value of the password
 is known, like I know the first 3 password characters is 502, then, 502?d?d?d?d?d?d?, this can save time.
 On the letter, d means number, u means capital letter, l